 Typically, dry eye issues come down to functionality – maybe your glands aren’t making enough tears, or the kind of tears being produced aren’t adequately lubricating your eye.
 But what’s behind these malfunctions?

 Factors that can contribute to dry eye include:

-- Tear duct infection or inflammation
+Eye-related infection or inflammation

-Can dry eyes cause blurry vision?
+Can dry eye cause blurry vision?